AdHominem/PicoCTF2014/zor.md

 The key is repeatedly xored, but its size remains the same.

-- I think about brute forcing the key.
+I think about brute forcing the key.
 Using sys.getsizeof(), it seems the size of key is 24B, which seems too large.

 It turns out that Python just stores integers as objects, yielding a larger memory allocation.
-The values itself tho remain in the usual range, that is 8b for an integer.
+The values themselves tho remain in the usual range, that is 8b for an integer.
 That is just 256 possible keys!

-- I write a script to brute force the encrypted file, comparing the result of each iteration with the standard wordlist to filter out gibberish results.
+I write a script to brute force the encrypted file, comparing the result of each iteration with the standard wordlist to filter out gibberish results.

 ## **Solution**